 Damages for Concussion Injuries in a South Carolina Car Accident

-You can only claim damages if it is related to the accident.
-Make sure your our doctor is aware that you received your concussion in a car accident, so it is appropriately noted in your medical records.
+You can only claim damages for a car accident concussion if it is related to the crash.
+Make sure your doctor is aware that you received your concussion in a car accident, so it is appropriately noted in your medical records.

-There is a time limit to file a claim for personal injury and property damage resulting from a car accident.
+There is a time limit to file a claim for a head injury and/or property damage resulting from a car accident.
 In South Carolina, you have 3 years from the date of the car accident to file a lawsuit.

-Why You Need an Attorney for a Concussion Received in an SC Car Accident
+Why You Need an Attorney for a Concussion Received in a Car Accident

 One of the biggest problems associated with claiming damages for your car accident related concussion is that post-concussion syndrome and some of its associated symptoms may be vague.
 Therefore, medical experts can have different opinions as to whether or not you have post-concussion syndrome.